The 10 Best Freediving Books

 The Last Attempt: The true story of freediving champion Audrey Mestre and the mystery of her death by Carlos Serra

 This book is a tragic and mysterious story based on real life.
-For some, it is an investigation, almost a detective story, for others – going to the backstage of world records and championships, and for some – the chance to say goodbye again and honour the memory of the great athlete.
+For some, it is an investigation, almost a detective story; for others, it is going backstage for world records and championships; for some, it is the chance to say goodbye again and honor the great athlete’s memory.
 Audrey Mestre was a French world record-setting freediver.
 In October 2002, she died in an attempt to break the world record.
-Thousands of eyes were following her career with support, with envy.
+Thousands of eyes were following her career with support and envy.
 But what was her way?
 And what happened on the day of her tragic death?
-Her close friend Carlos Serra, the author of the book, held a thorough investigation.
+Her close friend Carlos Serra, the book’s author, conducted a thorough investigation.
 And in this book, he tells you the whole story as it actually occurred.

 The Last Attempt by Carlos Serra